MrMoon/YAD/yad-doc/docs/restrictor.md

 ## Types of Restriction:
 - <strong>at_least:</strong> must contain the search criterion in source.cpp, other components of the same criterion can exist.

-- <strong>exactly:</strong> must contain the search criterion in source.cpp, other components of the same criterion must not exist.
+- <strong>exactly:</strong> must contain the search criterion in source.cpp, other components of the same criterion must not exist (not available for keyword criterion, explained below).

 - <strong>forbidden:</strong> must not contain the search criterion, other components of the same criterion can exist.